ionic-team/ionic-portals/website/docs/tutorials/auth-token-example.md

 Another solution you can do is to create a custom Plugin to handle passing data to and from native and web.
 This is the solution we used in [the example E-commerce Application](../examples/ecommerce-app) since it scales nicely and allows more than just authentication data be passed to and from the layers.

-For information on how to build your own Portal APIs, [see our how to guide](../how-to/define-api-in-typescript).
+For information on how to build your own Portal APIs, [see our how-to guide](../how-to/define-api-in-typescript).

-## How to Pass Data from Web to Native
+## How to Pass Data From Web to Native

 In some cases, login information changes in the web layer and you want to save the new auth credentials in the native layer.
 There are several ways of doing that similar to the previous methods.

-### Using the built-in PortalsPlugin pub/sub functions
+### Using the Built-in Portals Plugin Pub/Sub Functions

 One of the functions of the built-in `PortalsPlugin` is to publish/subscribe to events.
 In this example, you could create a `login` topic and call `PortalsPlugin.publish()` as shown below.